Analysis | A bad two weeks for conservative media’s crusade to find Democratic scandals

 Fox News’s story continues to imply — without stating it directly — that this was the Trump White House.
 It says the servers targeted were those “belonging to Trump Tower, and later the White House.”
 A former Trump spokesman played up that latter phrase, though such a timeline appears nowhere in Durham’s filing.
 (The same story also says Durham’s filing said the Clinton campaign paid someone to “infiltrate” Trump Tower and White House servers, but that word never appears in the filing.)

-Perhaps nobody has gone further than Fox and its prime time lineup, though.
-On Sunday night, weekend host Steve Hilton stated, “After Trump became President, they hacked the White House.”
+Perhaps nobody has gone further than Fox and its prime-time lineup, though.
+On Sunday night, weekend host Steve Hilton stated, “After Trump became president, they hacked the White House.”
 Sean Hannity added Monday that “without a doubt, unequivocally, the Trump campaign — their campaign, their transition team, even the Trump White House … was spied on by the Clinton campaign.”

-Despite Monday bringing both the New York Times fact-check and a filing from defendant Michael Sussman stating that the time period was in fact during Obama’s White House, the effort continued apace.
+Despite Monday bringing both the New York Times fact check and a filing from defendant Michael Sussman stating that the time period was in fact during Obama’s White House, the effort continued apace.
 Hannity declared Tuesday that the effort was to “mine from Trump Tower and even the Trump White House to smear Donald Trump.”

 Former congressman Devin Nunes (R-Calif.) said on the same show, “It’s frightening, in the Trump Tower, into President Trump’s apartment and then when he’s in the White House.”